kirylvolkau/storm-tech-test-netcore/SOLUTION.md

 Solution for this one is not as clean as it could be.
 Originally, I'm a backend developer - although I don't mind extending my set of capabilities.
 So, I required to do some research to complete the task (how to call C# function from JS in ASP.NET and how to re-render in a new location).
 Nevertheless, this task solution could be improved - at least without setting the location as a string, since this could be hard to maintain in the future.

+## Task 6
+Nice extension to make!
+I would also propose limiting users to edit only lists they have ownership of - now they are able to also edit lists they are not owners of.